aa9gj/Bone_proteogenomics_manuscript/README.md

 1. Use setup_r_env.R to set up the R environment with all the needed packages.
 2. The repo is broken down into three major sections:
-  - **sQTL_colocalization_analysis**: This directory contains code needed to replicate Bayesian colocalization analysis with [Coloc](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004383)
+  - **sQTL_colocalization_analysis**: This directory contains code needed to replicate Bayesian colocalization analysis with [Coloc](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004383).
+Please refer to the README.md within directory for further information
-    - Step 0: Please refer to the README.md within directory for further information
+    - Step 0:
-  - **Reference_transcriptome_generation**
+  - **Reference_transcriptome_generation**: This directory contains code to generate the reference transcriptome from long-read RNAseq data.
+Please refer to the README.md within directory for further information
-    - Step 1: Please refer to the README.md within directory for further information
+    - Step 1: description
   - **sQTL_to_isoform_mapping**
     - Step 2: description
     - Step 3: description
-    - Step 4:
+    - Step 4: description
-    - Step 5:
+    - Step 5: description
-    - Step 6:
+    - Step 6: description
-    - Step 7:
+    - Step 7: description
     - Step 8: NMD and truncation analysis was performed using a beta version of [Biosurfer](https://github.com/sheynkman-lab/Biosurfer_BMD_analysis)